geopandas/geopandas/README.md

 Introduction
 ------------

 GeoPandas is a project to add support for geographic data to [pandas](http://pandas.pydata.org) objects.
-It currently implements `GeoSeries` and `GeoDataFrame` types which is are subclasses of `pandas.Series` and `pandas.DataFrame`.
+It currently implements `GeoSeries` and `GeoDataFrame` types which is are subclasses of `pandas.Series` and `pandas.DataFrame` respectively.
 GeoPandas objects can act on [shapely](http://toblerity.github.io/shapely) geometry objects and perform geometric operations.

 Examples
 --------